faunalia/processinglwgeomprovider/README.md

 Expose liblwgeom functions to QGIS SEXTANTE

-!!!Plugin DOES'T work with postgis 2.0.* installations!!!
+!!!Plugin DOESN'T work with postgis 2.0.* installations!!!

 Plugin works ONLY with liblwgeom trunk version due to [1].